Recommended Therapies: 1) CBTs

 What are my choices?

-Who can I turn to, rely on, talk and consult with?
+Who can I turn to, rely on, talk to, and consult with?

 What’s the best course of action?